seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 `bls.gov` has answered 403 for longer than that, and both carry exactly the scheduled events the owner named on 20.09 as the thing he most wants found in advance.

-**A carried item printed at FULL length must carry something new this run** — a new fact, a changed status, a changed `Что меняет` clause.
-Otherwise it appears only in the collapsed line of §2.
-The section is a list of what changed, and an unchanged item printed in full is repetition wearing the shape of news.
+**The section is a list of what is AHEAD, not of what changed.** An item prints in full where it binds a row, a `СОЗРЕВАЕТ` item or a side of this answer, and in the collapsed line otherwise;

-**A published thesis that rested on a source now unreachable is re-based or downgraded in the next run, by name.** The reason for the trade did not become false, it became unverifiable, and carrying it silently prints yesterday's conviction at today's confidence (§11).
+whether an earlier answer printed it is not read (§0).

 **The analyst never writes `catalysts.json`.** That registry vetoes the board's verdict, its `confirmed` flag is the compensating control for an externalised file